-8.5.4 Recommendation ITU-T G.695 "Optical interfaces for coarse wavelength division multiplexing applications"
+8.5.4 Recommendation ITU-T G.695 Optical interfaces for coarse wavelength division multiplexing applications

-The purpose of Recommendation ITU-T G.695 is to provide optical interface specifications towards the realization of transversely compatible coarse wavelength division multiplexing (CWDM) systems.
+The purpose of Recommendation ITU-T G.695 is to provide optical interface specifications towards the realization of transversely compatible CWDM systems.

 In general CWDM systems are considered as a cheaper and simpler alternative to DWDM systems for particular applications in the access/metro network.
 This is especially valid for bit rates up to 2.5 Gbit/s, where less expensive uncooled lasers may be used in CWDM products because of the wide channel spacing (20 nm).
 These lasers require less precise wavelength control, as well as lower-cost passive components.
-On the other side, the maximum number of optical channels in a CWDM system is lower than that of DWDM systems.
-In a recent revision of Recommendation ITU-T G.695 application codes for 10 Gbit/s rates have been added either to provide network upgrade scenarios or to provide OTN interfaces for the new 4-channel applications at the OTL3.4 bit rate (OTU3 striped across four physical lanes) according to [ITU-T G.709].
-These latter interfaces are intended to enable a fairly low-cost reuse of optical devices developed for the new [IEEE 802.3ba] 10 km multi-lane 40GE interfaces.
+However, the maximum number of optical channels in a CWDM system is lower than that of DWDM systems.

+In the 2010 and 2015 revisions of Recommendation ITU-T G.695 application codes for 10 Gbit/s and 25 Gbit/s rates have been added to provide network upgrade scenarios, new OTN interfaces and to enable a fairly low-cost reuse of optical devices developed for 40 Gbit/s and 100 Gbit/s Ethernet applications.